abitofalchemy/Frienso/FriensoAlpha/README.md

 Tasks Done / Project Log:
 -------------------------
+* When app is launched, the user's current location and his/her friends' are cached Also when the user clicks on the quick-view of his/her circle, the user's current loc is updated When the Map view is loaded, 1) the user's current location is update and the friends' locations are cached
 * What to save to Parse when user changes profile? ***
 * {done: Add Location info} and Map
   Make sure location is created if new or updated if existing